Marine Corps Forces Cyberspace Command

 The U.S. Marine Corps Forces Cyberspace Command (MARFORCYBER) is a functional formation of the United States Marine Corps to protect critical infrastructure from cyberattack.
 MARFORCYBER is the Marine Corps' Service Cyber Component to United States Cyber Command (USCYBERCOM).
 It comprises a command element, the Marine Corps Cyber Operations Group, and the Marine Corps Cyber Warfare Group, a total of approximately 800 personnel.
 MARFORCYBER was established on January 21, 2010 under the command of Lieutenant General (LtGen) George J. Flynn,.
-As of 22 March 2024, Major General (MajGen) Joseph A. Matos III is in command.
+As of 18 June 2026, Brigadier General Ahmed T. Williamson is in command.
 The headquarters of MARFORCYBER, which is located at Fort George G. Meade in Maryland, is named Lasswell Hall in honor of Colonel Alva B. Lasswell.

 Overview

 The Secretary of Defense recognized the significance of the cyberspace domain to national security, and directed the establishment of USCYBERCOM as a sub-unified command under United States Strategic Command (USSTRATCOM).
 USCYBERCOM's primary objective is to integrate the cyberspace operations capabilities of the services and agencies in support of the National Strategy to Secure Cyberspace (NSSC).

 In response, the USMC established MARFORCYBER in October 2009 (this was complemented by the standing up of the U.S. Fleet Cyber Command (FLTCYBER), U.S. Army Cyber Command (ARCYBER), and Air Forces Cyber (AFCYBER).
 MARFORCYBER's mission, in addition to its standard service component responsibilities, is to: plan, coordinate, integrate, synchronize, and direct the Corps' full spectrum of cyberspace operations.
 This includes Department of Defense (DoD) Information Network (DoDIN) operations, Defensive Cyber Operations (DCO), and planning and, when required, executing Offensive Cyberspace Operations (OCO).
 These operations support MAGTF, Joint and combined cyberspace requirements that enable freedom of action across all warfighting domains and deny the same to adversarial forces.